Read time 5 minutes

 Why Exchange has a size limitation for email messages?

-Microsoft limits the size limit for emails in Exchange Server due to several security reasons.
-In the absence of limitation, the server will receive many large email files and create a bottleneck situation in processing.
+When a mailbox is created, there is no limit on the size of messages that users can send or receive.
+Microsoft controls the size limit for emails in Exchange Server due to several security reasons.
+In the absence of limitation, the server will receive many large email files, which can create a bottleneck situation in processing.

 When an incoming email message reaches the pre-determined size limits, then it can cause many problems in the account.
 Some of the error message are following-